lau/calecto/README.md

     "The time is 16:48:19 and it is Monday."
 ```

-More information about Kalends functionality in the Kalends documentation: http://hexdocs.pm/kalends/
+More information about Kalends functionality in the [Kalends documentation](http://hexdocs.pm/kalends/).

 ## Roadmap